OCA/timesheet/hr_timesheet_sheet/readme/ROADMAP.rst

-* When you change values on the `Summary` tab, a save should be performed to ensure the data shown on the `Details` tab is correct.
-This limitation could be perhaps avoided by including a .js file that aligns the `Details` tab.
 * The timesheet grid is limited to display a max. of 1M cells, due to a limitation of the tree view limit parameter not being able to dynamically set a limit.
 Since default value of odoo, 40 records is too small, we decided